Developing successful partnerships

 The USAC was launched in 2010, after 15 years’ work.
 Our sustainable sourcing programme relies on compliance with this Code, through self-assessment or through external certification standards.
 We are developing partnerships with our agricultural raw material suppliers to achieve our goal of sourcing 100% of our agricultural raw materials sustainably by 2020.
 For example, we established the Knorr Sustainability Partnership Fund to support vegetable suppliers on complex sustainable agriculture projects that they are unable to tackle alone.

-We source raw materials and packaging for our production operations from more than 12,000 suppliers.
-Non-production goods and services come from up to 160,000 businesses.
-These two groups are the suppliers with whom we have direct business relationships.
+We source raw materials and packaging for our production operations and non-production goods and services from around 100,000 suppliers.
+These are the suppliers with whom we have direct business relationships.
 Managing this supply chain and achieving responsible sourcing standards is a complex task.

 Our expectation is that our business partners subscribe to principles consistent with our own and have the same requirement of their supply chain.
 To facilitate our process we have our Supplier Code, derived from Unilever’s Code of Business Principles.
 The Supplier Code provides the framework through which we set out our approach and our responsible sourcing requirements.
 It is founded in local laws and internationally accepted norms.
 The Code addresses the key areas of human rights, business ethics, labour standards, quality, consumer safety and the environment.